 European bill would make it mandatory to identify all bitcoin transactions.
 The European Commission also wants to ban anonymous crypto wallets.

-The European Commission proposes a regulatory adjustment to make all bitcoin (BTC) and other cryptocurrency transactions traceable and identifiable with user data.
-The agency is pushing all digital asset providers to apply the so-called "travel rule" to transactions.
+EU to Ban Anonymous Crypto Wallets, Trace Transactions.
+The European Commission proposes a regulatory adjustment to make all Bitcoin (BTC) and other cryptocurrency transactions traceable and identifiable with user data.
+The agency is pushing all digital asset providers to apply the so-called “travel rule” to transactions.

 In this case, exchanges, whether centralized, decentralized, custody services or P2P platforms, must comply with the regulation.
 The European Commission would toughen measures on the premise of fighting money laundering and terrorist financing (AML/CFT).

 “Currently, only certain categories of crypto-asset service providers are included in the scope of the EU AML/CFT rules.
 The proposed reform will extend these rules to the entire cryptocurrency sector, obliging all service providers to apply due diligence to their customers,” the commission said.

 The proposal extends the scope of Regulation 2015/847 to include transfers of crypto assets carried out by crypto asset service providers (CASPs), in addition to the current provisions on the transfer of funds.
 It aims to reflect in the amendments to EU legislation made in June 2019 to the Financial Action Task Force (FATF) Recommendation on new technologies to cover ‘virtual assets’ and ‘virtual asset service providers and, in particular, new reporting obligations for originating and beneficiary CASPs at both ends of a crypto asset transfer (the so-called ‘travel rule’)